 Size and Growth

-The fan flower isn’t a very big plant.
+The fan flower isn’t a very big air plants.
 It will only achieve a spread of a couple of about 12″ – 16″ inches.
 The plant produces long, thin leaves forming a rosette.

 The rosette slowly curves upward and outward.
 The funnel helps the plant collect a reservoir, allowing it to go longer without water.